divonlan/genozip/docs/dual-coordinates-vcf.rst

     2.2 Variants with a INFO/LIFTREJT subfield in the dual-coordinates VCF: The entire variant line is moved, as is, to the VCF header, and prefixed with "##LIFTOVER_REJECT=".

-3. *Liftback* of a Laft VCF file.
+3. *Liftback* of a Luft VCF file.
 This results in a *dual-coordinates VCF*.

     3.1 All variants are lifted-backed to the primary coordinate system using the information in INFO/LIFTBACK.
 The INFO/LIFTBACK subfield is replaced by an INFO/LIFTOVER subfield which is expected to be identical to the INFO/LIFTOVER subfield of the original dual-coordinates VCF prior to liftover.